AmaliaTemneanu/AmaliaTemneanu/README.md

 ### Hi 👋, I'm Amalia

-Data Scientist with over 10 years of experience in machine learning, data modeling, business advisory, and financial markets
+A Data Scientist with over 10 years of experience in machine learning, data modeling, business advisory, and financial markets

 🔭 I’m currently working on the development of predictive models for agri-commodities